darugar/darugar.github.io/_posts/2008-07-08-cross-language-data-serialization-and-exchange.markdown

 layout: parand
 title:  "Cross-Language Data Serialization and Exchange"
 date:   2008-07-08 10:00:00
-categories: stddev
+categories: say/index.php
 ---
-Interesting new open source release from Google called [Protocol Buffers](/web/20110106035319/http://code.google.com/apis/protocolbuffers/).
+Interesting new open source release from Google called [Protocol Buffers](http://code.google.com/apis/protocolbuffers/).
 Language neutral data serialization and exchange via protocol definition and generated code for C++, Java, and Python.

 Apparently Protocol Buffers are heavily used inside Google, so they look to be a robust implementation.
 Should be a good format for wire protocols.